Atrial fibrillation can be dangerous from a fast heart rate and a higher stroke risk

 Lung disorders also increase the risk of AF.
 Culprits include chronic obstructive lung disease, blood clots in the lungs (pulmonary emboli), and pneumonia.
 Chest surgery is another cause.

 A wide variety of medical conditions are associated with AF.
-An overactive thyroid gland (hyperthyroidism) is the best known; it's what sent President George H.W.
-Bush into AF (and into the Bethesda Naval Hospital) in 1991, and even high-normal thyroid activity predisposes one to AF.
-Diabetes and obesity increase risk, as do medications such as bronchodilators used for asthma and COPD, decongestants, steroids, and nonsteroidal anti-inflammatory drugs.
+An overactive thyroid gland (hyperthyroidism), diabetes and obesity increase risk, as do medications such as bronchodilators used for asthma and COPD.

 Behavioral factors are also tied to AF.
 Always a villain, smoking is on the hit list.
 Moderate drinking does not lead to AF, but excessive alcohol consumption does, particularly in the setting of binge drinking.
 Anger and hostility boost the risk of AF in men.
 Surprisingly, perhaps, caffeine does not appear to be a risk factor.